 If Ange or anyone from the Commonwealth side found out that Eric is a double agent, there is no mercy for him.
-But, if Eric have a willing change of heart and provide information to make a counter-sting operation.
+But, if Eric has a willing change of heart and provides information to make a counter-sting operation.
 Becoming a mole for the Commonwealth in other words.
 There is a high chance that control would be willing to let him live on their side of the wall along with his scientific expertise as well as his sister.

 Eric was so close to blurting it out as well…. so freaking close…

 In the end, he didn’t and Ange finally said the time for crossing giving Eric the information he needs.